lagimik/PartnerCrucible/BusinessApplicationsSolutionArea.md

 ![OpenHack](./Library/Dynamics365_icon_scalable.svg)
 <br>
-A Collection of resources for Microsoft practice building in the Business Applicatiions solution area.
+A Collection of resources for Microsoft practice building in the Business Applications solution area.
 For a view of other solution areas, please see the [Taxonomy](FY22Taxonomy.md).
-To contribute to this section, see [Contributers Guide](Contributing.md)
+To contribute to this section, see [Contributer's Guide](Contributing.md)

 ## References